TABLE OF CONTENTS

 To learn more about the must-have features of a logistics CRM, click here.

-4. Manage & Retain Customers Effectively
+4. Managing and Retaining Customers Effectively

 Closing a deal for a new customer is not the end of the sales funnel.
 At this point, they are still testing the waters with your logistics business.
 If unsatisfied with your services, they will take their business elsewhere.

-Tracking and optimizing 3PL sales KPIs are essential for increasing sales in a logistics business.
-These help companies measure performance and identify areas of improvement, allowing them to make informed decisions and guide their sales team in the right direction.
-Here are some 3PL sales KPIs that you need to be tracking:
+Using 3PL sales KPIs for increasing sales is essential in a logistics business.
+These logistics data help companies measure performance and identify areas of improvement, allowing them to make informed decisions and guide their sales team in the right direction.

 a.
 Lanes Won